-Delicious Greek Inspired Pizza with soft and chewy homemade pizza dough made from scratch in just over 30 minutes.
+Delicious Greek Pizza—soft and chewy homemade pizza dough topped with an amazing mix of Mediterranean ingredients: olives, feta, artichokes, tomatoes, oregano, and fresh herbs.
+Made from scratch in just over 30 minutes.
 I'll show you how it's done!

 I love everything about this pizza:

 - Fresh, colorful, flavorful toppings like marinated artichoke hearts, olives, red onion, feta cheese, fresh juicy tomatoes, parsley, and oregano

 - Lots of cheese.
 This recipe uses mozzarella cheese for that ooey gooey melty cheesy goodness and feta cheese for lots of wonderful salty sharp flavor.
 If you've never had feta cheese on pizza, you've GOT to try this recipe!

 - Soft and chewy homemade pizza dough made with Fleischmann's RapidRise Yeast that bakes up beautifully and is made in just 15 minutes.
 15 minutes!!

 - This pizza crust is delicious and holds up to lots of toppings.

 - Just look at it at that gorgeous golden brown crust!
 If I can make pizza dough from scratch, trust me, you can too.